AliEmili/Traversy-Media-html-and-css/README.md

 <br/>
 fourth project : it's a simple registration form, it has no backend, only some js codes to check the validation of inputs and showing all the inputs.
 <br/>
+fifth project : it's the website of Netflix - I've added some lines of codes to make it more responsive. using html & css & javascript, for the functionality.